thomhines/portfoolio/readme.txt

 == Frequently Asked Questions ==

-= How do I add more than one image to a Work? =
+= Can I add more than one image or video to a specific Work? =

-Just do the same thing you did to add the first one.
-If you have more than one image, you can drag and drop the images into whatever order you want!
+If your work is part of a series or if you want to show several images in a slideshow, just add more images to the Media List in the admin page for that Work.
+If you have more than one image, you can drag and drop the images in the Media List into whatever order you want them to appear on the site, and Portfoolio will automatically create a slideshow turn those images into a slideshow.

 = How can I choose which thumbnail to use in my site's gallery for a particular work? =

-Use the 'Featured Image' box in the right column to choose which image you want to be that Work's thumbnail.
+You can either 'Use as Thumbnail' button next to each item in the Media List or the 'Featured Image' box on the right-hand side of the admin page to choose which image you want to be that Work's thumbnail.
 The image can be any item in your media library, or even something you upload from your computer.
+If no image is chosen, Portfoolio will use the first image in the Media List, and if there are no images, it will use the first video thumbnail.

+= How can I change the order of the images in my gallery? = The easiest way to change the order is by adjusting the 'Gallery Item Order' option in Settings > Portfoolio.
+You can choose between three options: List Order, Date, and Random.
+If you select List Order, your images will appear in the order they are in the Works list (Gallery) page.
+In general, this will be the same order as Date, but you can alter the order of posts manually or (even easier) by using a plugin like Intuitive Custom Post Order, which allows you to the the order of posts by dragging and dropping.
+NOTE: I hope to include this functionality in a future version of Portfoolio.

+= Can I customize how the gallery or slideshow looks or functions? = Absolutely.
+To change which images the gallery shows or how the slideshow functions, you can add a few parameters to either the template or the shortcode to control their base settings (See the Installation page for more information).
+If you are just wanting to adjust the how they appear on the screen, simply add new CSS rules to your theme that target the elements you want to affect.
+All of Portfoolio's CSS rules are simple, easy to work with, and standards-based.